SgtCoDFish/bedrock-bootstrap/00-foundation/README.md

 So we see our program is loaded correctly, and `info register pc` shows us that the board has defaulted `pc` to `0x1000`, and at that address there's actually an instruction already there which we didn't write!

-We _could_ cheat and look up in the HiFive manual for clues as to what that instruction does, but this is actually a great opportunity to write some raw machine code and disassemble it, which we'll try in the next section.
+We _could_ cheat and look up in the HiFive1 manual for clues as to what that instruction does, but this is actually a great opportunity to write some raw machine code and disassemble it, which we'll try in the next section.